 The purpose of this study was to examine the effects of a 4-week single-leg stance balance training program on balance error scoring system scores of the trained and untrained leg and to determine any differences between genders for balance performance and cross education.
 Participants (N = 35) between the ages of 18 - 31 from Utah State University were tested three times over a 4-week period and those in the training group trained for a total of 22 minutes over that same time.
 Results showed balance improved for the trained leg and the untrained leg as well (p = 0.23).
 Males and females also performed similarly (p = 0.95).
 These findings show balance can improve in both the trained leg and the untrained leg after only 22 minutes of training in 4 weeks and that men and women are nearly identical in balance performance and cross education improvements.

 Davies, Roger J., "The Effects of a Four Week Single-leg Balance Training Program on Balance Error Scoring System Scores of the Trained and Untrained Leg" (2009).
-All Graduate Theses and Dissertations.
-Paper 468.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+468.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .